Apisov/Performance-RNN-WL/README.md

 Magenta's project has served only as an inspiration and there are no direct reworks from `Python` to `WL`  and from `WL Neural Networks` to `TensorFlow`.

-_Detailed explanation of work that has been done here you can read in this [post](http://community.wolfram.com/groups/-/m/t/1380021)_
+_A detailed explanation of the work that has been done here you can read in this [post](http://community.wolfram.com/groups/-/m/t/1380021)_